 See below for the notes to this article.

-Discover the five battles of Ypres fought from 1914 to 1918 through a series of fascinating walks with a TTA protected tour company, including the sacrifice of the British Regulars in 1914, the first gas attacks in 1915, Passchendaele 1917 and the dramatic battles of 1918.
+Discover the five battles of Ypres fought from 1914 to 1918 through a series of fascinating walks with a TTA protected tour company.
+We study the sacrifice of the British Regulars in 1914, the first gas attacks in 1915, Passchendaele 1917 and the dramatic battles of 1918.
 With an extra exploration of Ypres we uncover the history of this tragic yet picturesque town.
 Details here and on The Cultural Experience Website.

 B. C. Hall, Round the World in Ninety Years, (Lincoln, 1981), p.
 66.